Brief

 Narrow-area (and rusty) skills

-Finally, in no particular order, here are some of the tools & tech I have not used in recent projects (or have used to a lesser extent in the past) and those that are less generic (e.g., used in specific fields of experimental research):
+Finally, in no particular order, below are some of the tools & tech I have used in various projects in the past and those that are less generic (e.g., used in specific fields of experimental research).
+While they are not applicable in modern project and my knowledge of these might not be up-to-date, they are a part of my journey in tech and academia (and often contribute to my thought process):

 • Programming Languages & IDEs: C, Java, PS/SQL, PHP, Eclipse, Android Studio.